itatop/popsimenv/src/analysis/two_population_analysis/readme.md

 model for humans and Li & Stephan 2006 model for Drosophila.

-The Snakemake workflow includes the necessary pipeline for simulation, analyses, and plotting in an efficient manner.
+The Snakemake workflow includes the necessary pipeline for simulation, analysis, and plotting in an efficient manner.
 Simply choose your parameters in a config file, and let snakemake handle the rest.
 (For large runs, the use of a cluster is highly encouraged)